schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 addresses using an alias (e.g. the username part has a `+` in it) will result in a failure.
 SPiD is generally email address aliases (e.g.
 `myaddress+myalias@domain.tld`) aware, and this will be fixed in the future.

-Logging in programatically also requires the user to already be [logged in](http://stage.payment.schibsted.no/login), even if you're providing the username and password with the request.